Very little research has been performed on the treatment of myopic macular degeneration

 slightly to the side.
 Most people find this surprisingly difficult to do.

-We recommend one of the three eye vitamin formulas shown below for myopic macular degeneration.
+We recommend one of the two eye vitamin formulas shown below for myopic macular degeneration.